 Abstract: Mental health systems worldwide are under growing strain, with increasing demand for early support and limited specialist capacity.
 While large language models (LLMs) have shown promise in conversational mental health applications, most existing systems operate as static chatbots without structured assessment, longitudinal monitoring, or calibrated escalation mechanisms.
 This talk presents a closed-loop LLM framework designed to support scalable mental health care rather than isolated conversational assistance.
 The system integrates empathetic dialogue generation with continuous state assessment, structured rubric-based evaluation, and reinforcement-driven improvement.
 A multi-agent architecture enables iterative feedback between support generation and risk evaluation, forming a dynamic loop that mirrors stepped-care principles in public health.

-Cambridge MedAI Seminar: “When AI meets health and public health: from computer vision to LLMs to agentic AIs” and “Building Closed-Loop LLM Systems for Scalable Mental Health Support”
+Cambridge MedAI Seminar: “AI-Assisted Pathology Extraction and Recurrence Prediction in Renal Cell Carcinoma” and “Building Closed-Loop LLM Systems for Scalable Mental Health Support”

 Connect